Top rated stock brokers for new investors. The best online brokerage firms for beginners.

 Top Brokers for New Investors

-Let's take a look at the best online investing firms for beginner investors in 2024:
+Let's look at the best online investing companies for beginner investors in 2026:

 Open Robinhood Account

-- Charles Schwab (read review) offers a straightforward $0 commission on stocks and exchange traded funds, and $49.99 rate on mutual funds.
-There is no minimum deposit required to open an account at Charles Schwab.
-You are dealing with one of the best-known and largest brokerage houses in the U.S., that has one of the highest customer loyalty ratings in the industry.
-The firm provides huge selection of educational resources on its website.
+- Charles Schwab (read review) has $0 commissions on stocks and ETFs, and $49.99 for mutual funds.
+There’s no minimum deposit to open an account.
+Charles Schwab is one of the largest and most trusted brokerage firms in the U.S., and it has some of the highest customer loyalty ratings.
+The website has a large selection of educational resources.

-Promotion link: Satisfaction guarantee and $0-fee trades at Charles Schwab.
+Promotion link: Satisfaction guarantee, ACAT reimbursement, and $0-fee trades at Charles Schwab.

 Open Schwab Account